AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 </assembly>
 ```

 The assembly descriptor instructs the plugin to create an archive of type `.tar.gz` and assigns the `ui-test-docker-context` classifier to it.
-Moreover, it lists the files that must be included in the archive including the following.
+Moreover, it lists the files that must be included in the archive, including the following:

 * A `Dockerfile`, mandatory for building the Docker image
 * The `wait-for-grid.sh` script, whose purposes are described below